WHAT IS SELECTIVE LASER MELTING?

 i3D AND EPLUS3D SLM PRINTERS

-i3D works with Eplus3D to offer a full and premium line of SLM printers.
+i3D has developed a strong relationship with Eplus3D and is pleased to offer you their full line of premium SLM printers.

 Eplus3D was founded in 2014 and is composed of a core technical team that boasts more than 25 years of research and development in additive manufacturing technologies experience.
 As well as having developed one of the most efficient and effective SLM systems, they have been leading the way in application research, helping customers realize their goals in a wide range of industries including Aerospace, Automotive, Tooling, Health, Dental, Consumer Goods, Precision Manufacturing, etc.